Holmusk/tech-blog/blog/2021-05-05-are-functions-everything-in-haskell.md

 *Figure 3: Example of ClassCastException (explosion) in Java*

 Haskell is able to avoid this by staying true to the meaning of types and not budging on type checks.
-This means a String ***[IS A]{.underline}*** String.
-It is not "similar" to another type like Text or a subclass of Object because such ideas don't exist!
+This means a ***String is a String***.
+It is not "similar" to another type like *Text* or a subclass because Haskell's type system doesn't support subtyping!

 Once you understand everything is based on monads and the types of the monads mean only ONE thing, I think you are well on your way to dissecting a full-fledged Haskell codebase.
-Just keep in mind: whenever you are frustrated at trying to figure out what the type is, take a deep breath and hark back to the days when you received a value of *undefined* in React.
+Just keep in mind: whenever you are frustrated at trying to figure out what the type is, take a deep breath and hark back to the days when you received a value of *undefined* in Javascript.

 [^1]: This may sound like Haskell is more complicated than other
     languages for the sake of complexity but that's not true.
 Rather, it